Skip to main content

 \(\text{Var}[X] = \sum_{i = 1}^{n} a_i^2 \text{Var} [X_i]\)

-This page titled 12.2: Covariance and the Correlation Coefficient is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Paul Pfeiffer via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.2: Covariance and the Correlation Coefficient is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Paul Pfeiffer via source content that was edited to the style and standards of the LibreTexts platform.